Fremantle Stuff > buildings > Hungry Jack's

-Hungry Jack's is on the corner of South Terrace and Essex St. In 1918 it was the site of Barrett's woodyard, as may be seen on the right side of this photo of Essex St.
+Hungry Jack's is on the corner of South Terrace and Essex Street.
+In 1918 it was the site of Barrett's woodyard, as may be seen on the right side of this photo of Essex St.

 First naval procession in Fremantle